 As you read Valladares’ Nortada, it will be good to read it as a book — because as the poems gather themselves through the book they gain poise and wisdom, intensity and mystery.
 Simplicity and abstraction, experience and beauty, speak wholeheartedly to one another, and to us. ~Jean Valentine, Winner of 2004 National Book Award … More Nortada, The North Wind, by Michelle Valladares

 Linsey Abrams has written a novel that I believe foreshadows the literature of the future, perhaps even the art of the future.
-Eschewing traditional literary devices like heroes (who must always somehow be superhuman) and linear plot (which is always goal-oriented), it focuses on a new set of deeply human values–people in the community, both … More Our History in New York, by Linsey Abrams
+Eschewing traditional literary devices like heroes (who must always somehow be superhuman) and linear plot (which is always goal-oriented), it focuses on a new set of deeply human values–people in the community, both … More Our History in New York, limited edition, by Linsey Abrams

 The writers featured range in age from fourteen to over eighty, and reflect a rich diversity of race, ethnicity, and background.
 In addition to work by literary icons such as Maya Angelou, Fay Chiang, Sandra Cisneros, Mary Gordon, Jamaica Kincaid, Thomas Lux, Honor Moore, Tillie Olsen, Grace Paley, Alix Kates Shulman, and Barbara Probst Solomon, Girls: … More Girls: An Anthology, edited by Edith Chevat